AIGODLIKE/AIGODLIKE-ComfyUI-Translation/readme.md

     ```

 ## Limitations
-1.Supports direct switching of any language node to the target language, but will lose custom names
+1. Supports direct switching of any language node to the target language, but will lose custom names
 2. A small portion of options that use Enum type data cannot be translated
 ![image](https://github.com/AIGODLIKE/AIGODLIKE-COMFYUI-TRANSLATION/assets/116185401/da2295c3-7020-43bd-b904-446b877aebd8)